Murison Is A Red

 “That experience is invaluable for their development but, it’s also about getting the balance right with experienced players so we can remain competitive while continuing to build for the future.”

-Briton Ferry Llansawel Ladies FC General Manager Ross Norgrove welcomed Murison to the club saying,
+Briton Ferry Llansawel Ladies FC General Manager Ross Norgrove welcome Murison to the club saying,

 “I want us to play front-foot football, dominate territory as much as possible, and be difficult for teams to deal with both in and out of possession.